 About Condor Ferries

 Condor Ferries was founded in 1964 and initially operated a passenger service between France and the Channel Islands.
-In 1987 the first service linking the Channel Islands with the UK was launched and since then Condor Ferries has operated a year-round service connecting the UK through Poole, Weymouth and Portsmouth, the Channel Islands through Guernsey and Jersey and the ports of St Malo and Cherbourg in France.
+In 1987 the first service linking the Channel Islands with the UK was launched and since then Condor Ferries has operated a year-round service connecting the UK, Guernsey and Jersey and the port of St Malo in France.

-Condor Ferries operates Condor Vitesse, Condor Express, and Condor Rapide fast cat ferries.
+Condor Ferries also operates Condor Rapide fast cat ferry, serving the Guernsey to France route.
 In 1999 Commodore Clipper, a conventional car, passenger and freight carrying vessel was introduced to the fleet to offer an all weather, year round service.
 Each year Condor Ferries carries more than 1 million passengers and 200,000 passenger vehicles.

 Condor Ferries also operates Commodore Goodwill, as a freight only vessel.
 The Condor Ferries fleet carries 100,000 freight vehicles into the Channel Islands each year as well as exporting tonnes of local produce.